italia/spid-cie-oidc-docs/docs/en/differenze_spid_cie.rst

 Authorization Endpoint
 ++++++++++++++++++++++

-SPID profile requires the parameters *client_id* and *response_type* in the HTTP request as mandatory, while in CIE id they are recommended.
+SPID requires the parameters *client_id* and *response_type* in the HTTP request as mandatory, while in CIE id they are recommended.

 Moreover, in CIE id the response requires the presence of the *iss* parameter as mitigation against the mix-up attacks `I-D.ietf-OAuth-Security-BCP`_.
 SPID does not require it.